mgoldsmith/SampleLauncher/README.md

 ## Closing thoughts

 I had a lot of fun working on this project.
+I'm sure there are more improvements I could make, but I'm calling it done today (Dec.
+23rd) so that I can concentrate on spending time with my family.
 I hope you like it and I'm looking forward to your feedback!